ceeb9/berm/README.md

 5. delete item from staging area
 6. entry added to db:
     original filepath
-    time of operation as written in queue db
+    time of operation as written in db

 ## undo component
 1. search database for unix timestamp of operation to undo